awsdocs/amazon-ecr-user-guide/doc_source/replication.md

 Enabling cross\-Region replication for your registry makes copies of the repositories in one or more destination Regions\.
 Only images pushed to a repository after cross\-Region replication is configured are copied\.

 **Cross\-account replication**
 Enabling cross\-account replication for your registry makes copies of the repositories in the destination account and Regions you specify\.
+Only images pushed to a repository after cross\-account replication is configured are copied\.
 For cross\-account replication to occur, the destination account must configure a registry permissions policy to allow replication from your registry to occur\.
 For more information, see [Private registry permissions](registry-permissions.md)\.

 **Topics**
 + [Considerations for private image replication](#replication-considerations)